airbnb/babel-plugin-dynamic-import-webpack/README.md

 ### Dynamic imports and webpack

 Although the specification for `import()` supports a dynamic importing of modules in the browser runtime, webpack's `require.ensure()` is not dynamic and requires a hardcoded string to work correctly.
-For more information see [webpack's documentation](https://webpack.github.io/docs/context.html#dynamic-requires) on dynamic requires.
+For more information see [webpack's documentation](https://webpack.js.org/guides/code-splitting/#dynamic-imports) on dynamic imports.